 By Lauren H. Brandenburg

 Lauren H. Brandenburg is the author of The Books of the Gardener.
 As a former English teacher and now homeschool mom, Lauren combines her love of “the what if” with her spirit of adventure and her faith to delight and encourage readers young and old.
 She teaches creative writing in her homeschool community and to young writers across the country.
-Lauren and her husband, Jamie, live in Nashville, Tennessee with their children Kensington and Jackson. www.LaurenHBrandenburg.com
+Lauren and her husband, Jamie, live in Nashville, Tennessee with their children Kensington and Jackson.
+Visit Lauren at www.LaurenHBrandenburg.com